APA Executive Staff

 The Director of Membership is responsible for APA member services including customer service, billing, and payment processing for services provided by APA and APA's Professional Institute, AICP.
 Membership is also responsible for registration services for many chapter conferences, as well as the annual National Planning Conference, the fall Federal Policy and Program Briefing and web conferences.

 Director of Outreach and International Programs

 The Director of Outreach and International Programs is responsible for the outreach and partnerships through which APA's mission is advanced.
 One component is the international program that serves members in over 80 countries and governments through funded capacity-building efforts from China to Latin America.
-Another component is APA's communication effort that includes the annual awards program and Great Places in America.

 Director of Education and Citizen Engagement